marksherriff/cs3240-f22-website/project.md

 __How To Submit:__ Scrum Masters should fill out a [Sprint Report](https://docs.google.com/document/d/1kS3_apbNgVBV3OoWcyJLbU66r8Hcl45fF-PHEqKH0as/edit?usp=sharing) and submit it to Gradescope BEFORE meeting with your TA so they can reference it.
 Scrum Masters *must* select their team members in Gradescope when submitting so all members will earn the XP for the sprint.
 The master branch of your GitHub repo should be live in the cloud.

-### Sprint 4: First Major Feature
+### Sprint 4: First Major Feature w/ SIS API

 __Due:__ October 23 or 24

-__Goal:__ Make a big push this sprint to get a major feature of your app working!
+__Goal:__ All projects must make use of our SIS API for reading information about classes.
+For this sprint, create the infrastructure for doing this, showing that you can read information and display it to the screen in a meaningful way in the context of your app (i.e. not just dumping it on the screen).

-__Requirements:__ In the opinion of the TA, significant work was accomplished this week on at least one major feature of the application, such that it is visible and mostly usable in the system.
+__Requirements:__ In the opinion of the TA, significant work was accomplished this week utilizing the SIS API, such that it is visible and mostly usable in the system.
 GitHub Actions CI MUST be operational with at multiple test cases in order to earn full XP.
 You should be moving more toward having a robust test suite at this point.

 __TEAM EVALS:__ More information about Sprint Team Evals coming soon.